Accessibility Percolation on Cartesian Power Graphs: Applications

 This graph is considerably less symmetric than the complete graph and in particular the resulting quantities $\xbets$ and $\xgams$ will depend on the particular choices of the path endpoints $\xaL$ and $\xbL$ rather than simply on their distance.
 We consider here all pairings of amino acids $\xa[\xl]$ and $\xb[\xl]$, assuming them to be equal for all loci.
 Other cases may be interpolated from these.
 The results are shown in Table \ref{Table2}.
 Whether the given values determine the asymptotic behavior of accessibility exactly depends on whether the regularity criteria relating to Martinsson's function \eqref{Eq:Martinssonfunction} are satisfied.
 Due to the degree of the graph we limited ourselves to numerical tests, which did not indicate any violation of the criteria, although such violations may be more subtle than our tests could verify.

 The critical point $\xbets$ and in particular the expected walk length $\xbets\xgams\xL$ are, as one would expect, strongly correlated with the distance between alleles.
 The only distance-$3$ pair of amino acids is Tyr/Met which also corresponds to the largest walk length with a value of $\xbets\xgams \approx 4.7567$.
 All other amino acids lie at mutual distance $1$ or $2$.
 Nonetheless, the critical point $\xbets \approx 0.4527$ for the distance-$3$ pair lies slightly below that of the distance-$2$ pair Asp/Met with $\xbets \approx 0.4570$, demonstrating that the overall structure of the allele graph can have a significant impact on accessibility beyond distance.

 For comparison, the accessibility of paths between any pair of codons can be obtained from the values for the complete graph with 4 alleles (Table \ref{Table1}).
 This gives $\xbets \approx 0.51$, while accounting for the multiplication of three bases per codon yields the expected mean critical walk length per codon as $\xbets\xgams \approx 5.5$.
+Relative to the complete graph on four alleles the codon graph is allowing arbitrary synonymous mutations without cost, causing the reduction in the critical fitness difference as well as the length of walks at the critical point.
+However, when compared to the complete graph on 21 alleles with $\xbets \approx 0.154$ and critical walk length factor $3.22$ (Table \ref{Table1}), which would permit direct mutations between arbitrary amino acids, the fitness cost is still significantly higher on the codon graph, whereas the critical walk length on the codon graph is scattered around that of the 21-allele complete graph.